 - C. Salvage Value: The Grantee shall be entitled to the salvage value of any grant-designated derelict vessel or any part(s) or accessories thereof, not used in the construction of a permitted artificial reef site, excluding the hull.
 All such salvage activities not essential to the physical removal of a derelict vessel shall be accomplished after the vessel has been removed from public waters.
 The salvage value of each vessel shall be deducted by the Grantee when determining the reimbursement request for the removal and disposal costs for each derelict vessel.
 Vessel hulls must be destroyed and not salvaged in whole.
 All salvaged materials from such vessels must be removed from the vessels before being sold for salvage.
-By law, such salvage values must offset the cost of removal to be allowed. - D. Forms and Documentation: The Grantee shall be reimbursed on a cost reimbursement basis in accordance with the Cost Reimbursement Contract Payment Requirements, attached hereto and made a part hereof as Attachment H.
+By law, such salvage values must offset the cost of removal to be allowed. - D. Forms and Documentation: The Grantee shall be reimbursed on a cost reimbursement basis in accordance with Cost Reimbursement Contract Payment Requirements within the 2011 Reference Guide for State Expenditures attached hereto and made a part hereof as Attachment C.

-The request for reimbursement shall include an invoice in a format similar to Attachment D, Sample Invoice Form, which shall include the FWC Agreement Number, the Grantee's Federal Employer Identification (FEID) Number, and the dates of service.
-The invoice shall be accompanied by Attachment G: Certificate of Completion, photographs to document project completion, an itemized list of all project expenditures, and copies of invoices and cancelled checks or check numbers to document payment for all project expenditures.
+The request for reimbursement shall include an invoice in a format similar to Attachment F, Sample Invoice Form, which shall include the FWC Agreement Number, the Grantee's Federal Employer Identification (FEID) Number, and the dates of service.
+The invoice shall be accompanied by Attachment H: Certificate of Completion, photographs to document project removal and completion, an itemized list of all project expenditures, and copies of invoices and cancelled checks or check numbers to document payment for all project expenditures.